 Human Immunodeficiency Virus (HIV/AIDS)

-a HIV infection cannot be cured, although certain drugs exist which can help control the virus. the side affects of these drugs can be extremely unpleasant though, not everyone is able to take them. the virus can also build up resistance to these drugs (quite quickly if the drug regime is not adhered to very strictly) and for some guys it is just not possible to identify a treatment that helps, so do not reduce your vigilance against HIV infection just because you believe it to be "treatable".
+HIV infection cannot be cured. drugs exist which can help control the virus, but the side affects can be extremely unpleasant and not everyone is able to take them. the virus can also build up resistance to these drugs (quite quickly if the drug regime is not adhered to very strictly) and for some guys it is just not possible to identify a treatment that helps. do not reduce your vigilance against HIV infection just because you believe it to be "treatable".

 someone with HIV can look and feel completely healthy, and so for many people the first time they become aware that they have the HIV virus is when the disease advances to AIDS (the point where the HIV infected person falls ill). this can occur many years after initial infection though, so do not assume that just because someone looks fit and healthy that they do not have HIV.

-the only way to be sure that you are not infected with the HIV virus is to be tested - if you are worried, visit your doctor or local health center to arrange this. further info on HIV/AIDS...
+HIV is spread mostly by people who don't realize they have the virus and are therefore not under treatment, the only way to be sure that you are not infected with the HIV virus is to be tested. if you are worried, visit your doctor or local health center to arrange this. further info on HIV/AIDS...

 there are various different types of hepatitis, all of them affect your liver and can have serious health consequences or even be fatal. hepatitis is much more infectious than HIV, the normal route of infection is similar (having penetrative sex without a condom or via infected blood), although it is also possible to contract hepatitis through rimming (licking a guys anus). hepatitis B can be caught through oral sex, and hepatitis A can be even be caught from kissing.